akka/akka/akka-docs/rst/java/http/routing-dsl/directives/header-directives/headerValueByType.rst

 the given type is found the request is rejected with a ``MissingHeaderRejection``.

-If the header is expected to be missing in some cases or to customize handling when the header is missing use the :ref:`-optionalHeaderValueByType-` directive instead.
+If the header is expected to be missing in some cases or to customize handling when the header is missing use the :ref:`-optionalHeaderValueByType-java-` directive instead.

 .. note::
   Custom headers will only be matched by this directive if they extend ``ModeledCustomHeader`` and provide a companion extending ``ModeledCustomHeaderCompanion``, otherwise the routing infrastructure does now know where to search for the needed companion and header name.

-  To learn more about defining custom headers, read: :ref:`custom-headers-scala`.
+  To learn more about defining custom headers, read: :ref:`custom-headers-java`.

 Example
 -------